REP’S TWENTY-FIVE YEAR HISTORY, PART 2

 Also in August 2002, REP participated in a variety of press conference to support roadless-area and wilderness designations for America’s remaining top-quality forests.
-At an event in Washington, D.C., Maryland REP member Tony Cobb delivered our statement: REP supports wilderness protection for the Tongass National Forest.
+At an event in Washington, D.C., REP Director Tony Cobb delivered our statement: REP supports wilderness protection for the Tongass National Forest.

 In December 2002, REP held its own “Wilderness for Conservatives” conference in Albuquerque.
 Among those who attended and spoke were representatives of other organizations like The Wilderness Society, The Sierra Club, and Taxpayers for Common Sense, plus members of the religious community and lifelong wilderness advocates.
 The emphasis was on how to rally conservatives — both ordinary citizens and elected officials — to support greater protection of wilderness areas.
 Martha spoke on REP’s role in future wilderness campaigns.